Frequently Asked Questions

 Clients can bring a car with them to treatment.
 They must have a valid driver’s license and insurance for their vehicle.
-The client is unable to drive alone at the beginning of treatment, and he or she must be willing to transport other clients who may or may not have a vehicle with them.
+The client is unable to drive alone at the beginning of addiction treatment, and he or she must be willing to transport other clients who may or may not have a vehicle with them.

-MARR is a minimum 90-day treatment program.
+MARR is a minimum 90-day addiction treatment program.
 Research has proven that long-term drug and alcohol treatment is most effective, as it provides ample time for clients to experience life in recovery.
-For individuals who have successfully completed treatment at MARR, we offer an extended phase (optional).
+For individuals who have successfully completed addiction treatment at MARR, we offer an extended phase (optional).
 During this phase, they can reside at MARR for up to one year or longer.

-MARR assists clients in obtaining employment if it is part of their individualized treatment plan.
+MARR assists clients in obtaining employment if it is part of their individualized addiction treatment plan.
 Nevertheless, we do not supply the employment but facilitate the client in finding work.

-MARR distinguishes itself from other rehab facilities in several ways.
+MARR distinguishes itself from other addiction treatment facilities in several ways.
 First, MARR employs the Therapeutic Community model.
 Second, our knowledgeable and skilled staff members address core issues that lead to addiction, as well as teach the necessary tools for long-term recovery.
 Third, MARR is committed to helping clients obtain spiritual growth and wholeness.